RoShioLeo/After-the-Drizzle-Document/blocks-items/bamboo-tray.md

 If Stone Catapult Board is redstone-activated, every time the Bamboo Tray finishes one recipe,

-the product will be capculted 1 block far, towards the direction which the Catapult Board face to.
+the product will be catapulted 1 block far, towards the direction which the Catapult Board face to.

 You may put hoppers at that point to collect the products.